PlanktoScope/device-pkgs/reference.md

   - In the deployment specification:
     - Adding a resource requirement
     - Modifying the identification criteria of a resource requirement
-    - Adding a feature to the package's default list of features, if doing so would add a resource requirement to the default package deployment.
-    - Removing a feature from the package's default list of features, if doing so would remove a provided resources from the default package deployment.
   - In any optional feature:
     - Adding a new resource requirement
     - Removing a provided resource